 We understand there are plenty of long-range shooters who can’t afford to take out a second mortgage to buy a riflescope.
-This entry level scope from Nikon still offers plenty of performance, but at a price point that won’t break the bank.
+This entry level scope from Burris Optics still offers plenty of performance, but at a price point that won’t break the bank.

-Don’t think Nikon sacrificed quality to keep this scope affordable.
-The Nikon Black FX1000 has tons of high-end features, including a highly detailed etched FFP reticle, high speed target turrets, and a quick focus eyepiece.
+Don’t think Burris sacrificed quality to keep this scope affordable.
+The Burris Fullfield E1 has tons of high-end features, including an ergonomic side focus for parallax adjustment, a trajectory compensating reticle, and a quick focus eyepiece.

 8 Primary Arms SLX 4-14x44mm

 We know it’s hard to find a decent long-range scope for under $500.
 The SLX from Primary Arms definitely fits the bill and is far more than “decent”.
 SLX is actually the heart of the company’s product line, and these scopes definitely live up to Primary Arms’ hard-earned reputation.

 The scope offers a generous magnification range of 4-14x, and the FFP reticle stays true through the entire range.
 Primary Arms designed their ACSS Orion reticle specifically for hunters, and its unique design allows you to easily and accurately range whitetails, coyotes, and other similarly sized animals.

 Long-range hunters will appreciate the side mounted parallax adjustment that helps keep the image sharp and the reticle parallax-free.
 They’ll also value the scope’s sturdy aluminum construction.
 Shockproof, waterproof, and fogproof, this seriously tough scope holds true in all weather conditions.